shreyas42/fake_news_classifier/README.md

 Rahul Mayuranath 01FB15ECS225
 Ravi Shreyas Anupindi 01FB15ECS234

+## Credits
+Thanks to https://github.com/genyunus/Detecting_Fake_News/ for the cross_validation script.

 ## Words of Advice:
 The models take a fair amount of time to train and test, especially Random Forests and LSTM.
 This is probably owing to the K-folds cross validation taking a fair amount of time.
 Additionally, to run the models against the entire dataset(30,000 articles) you will require at least 16GB of RAM.
 To work around this,